favicom.ico

 The Great Stupa - architectural marvel of ancient world

 Built by King Dutugemunu in 140 BC, this magnificent white dagoba stands 103 meters tall and is considered one of the finest examples of ancient Sinhalese architecture.
 The structure contains sacred relics of Buddha and remains an active pilgrimage site.
+The Ruwanwelisaya is surrounded by a wall of 344 stone elephants, each one unique, symbolizing strength and protection.

 • 103 meters tall with 292-meter circumference